-Name Grant date Expiry date Exercise price Total number of Shares subject to outstanding options including exercisable and unvested options Damian Gammell 5 November 2015 5 November 2025 US\$39.00 324,643
+Name Grant date Expiry date Exercise price subject to outstanding options including exercisable and unvested options Damian Gammell 5 November 2015 5 November 2025 US\$39.00 324,643

 Nature of trading market

 The Company has one class of ordinary shares.
 These shares are traded on the Nasdaq Stock Market (XNAS), London Stock Exchange (LSE), Euronext Amsterdam (AEX) and the Spanish Stock Exchanges (of which the lead exchange is Madrid (MADX)).